Khaudum National Park

-Khaudum National Park is an isolated Nature Reserve situated in the Kalahari Desert at the west of the Caprivi Strip in northeast of Namibia.
-It is a very remote and inaccessible reserve but is home to some magnificent animals, such as the lion and hyena.
-The park also has a campsite for visitors.
+Khaudum National Park is a national park in the Kalahari Desert in northeastern Namibia to the west of the Caprivi Strip.
+It is remote and inaccessible, home to the lion and hyena.

 Geography

-The Khaudum National Park is located in Kalahari Desert.
-The three largest dry rivers (known as Omuramba)—Nhoma, Cwiba, and Khaudum—run through the wildlife park.
-They play an important ecological role when they run during the rainy season.
+The Khaudum National Park is located in the Kalahari Desert.
+The three largest dry rivers known as Omuramba—Nhoma, Cwiba and Khaudum River run through the national park.
+They play an important ecological role when they are in flood during the rainy season.